pwmarcz/fpga-tutorial/docs/fpga.md

 ## Setup

 1. You will need Verilog setup from the [previous step](verilog.html).
-Remember to also initialize the Git submodule with libraries:

-       git submodule update --init

 2. Then, install the [Icestorm toolchain](http://www.clifford.at/icestorm/).
 The easiest way is using the [apio](https://github.com/FPGAwars/apio) project: